Full Swiss National Bank Meeting Schedule for 2018

 Why do Forex Traders Find the SNB Meeting Important?

 Most investors will tell you that they enjoy success in the money markets because they use fundamental analysis including the economic calendar.
-An awareness of the key upcoming dates upon which important pieces of economic news relating to the various currencies around the world is essential to the planning of effective trading strategies.
-One of the important dates to be aware of is the SNB meeting as the Swiss National Bank’s monetary policy decisions and any adjustments that they make to the Swiss Franc’s interest rate will naturally have a major impact upon the world economy as a whole.
-Interactions between currency pairs will always vary dependant upon these monetary policy decisions and therefore the four SNB meetings which are held throughout the year will affect the foreign currency market immensely.
-Around the time of the SNB meeting there will of course be speculation as to what the outcome to the nation’s monetary policy will be and therefore there is considerably volatility in the Forex market at this time in the economic calendar.
-An awareness of the meeting dates allows traders to prepare their strategy in advance in order to take advantage of volatility or avoid the riskiness of trading at this time.
+An awareness of the key upcoming dates on which important pieces of economic news relating to the various currencies around the world is essential to the planning of effective trading strategies.
+One of the important dates to be aware of is the SNB meeting, as the Swiss National Bank’s monetary policy decisions and any adjustments they make to the Swiss Franc’s interest rate will naturally have a major impact on the world economy as a whole.
+Interactions between currency pairs will always vary depending on these monetary policy decisions, and therefore the four SNB meetings that are held throughout the year will affect the foreign currency market immensely.
+Around the time of the SNB meeting there will of course be speculation as to what the outcome for the nation’s monetary policy will be, and as a result there is considerably volatility in the Forex market at this time in the economic calendar.
+An awareness of the meeting dates allows traders to prepare their strategy in advance in order to either take advantage of volatility or avoid the riskiness of trading at this time.

 Advice for Trading the SNB Meeting

-Some investors choose to refrain from trading around the volatility of the SNB meeting dates, however others are always looking for ways to capitalise on the rapid price movements and hopefully gain a larger profit.
-Of course, there is always an increased risk of financial loss at this time and therefore there are certain strategies which are more beneficial to enter into during this period in order to minimise the risk while maximising the chance of success.
-One of these strategies is the Slingshot strategy which aims to capitalise on the volatility which ensues during strong points.
-Here a trader should consider entering into NFP with their full position in order for the volatility which occurs around an announcement to push the trade more deeply into the profitable territory.
-A slingshot strategy aims to scale out of winning positions while the trade is moving in the investor’s favour and there are several entry strategies which can be used to form an initial position.
+Some investors choose to refrain from trading around the volatile time of the SNB meeting dates, but others are always looking for ways to capitalise on the rapid price movements and to hopefully gain a larger profit.
+Of course, there is always an increased risk of financial loss at this time, and therefore there are certain strategies that are more beneficial to enter into during this period in order to minimise the risk while maximising the chance of success.
+One of these strategies is the slingshot strategy, which aims to capitalise on the volatility that ensues during strong points.
+Here a trader should consider entering into NFP with their full position in order for the volatility that occurs around an announcement to push the trade more deeply into the profitable territory.
+A slingshot strategy aims to scale out of winning positions while the trade is moving in the investor’s favour, and there are several entry strategies that can be used to form an initial position.
 First, a trader must identify levels of resistance and support before they open a position.
-They can do this by examining hourly and 4 hourly charts to see trends that are existing on the lead up to the announcement and in that way, the trader can make sure that they end up on the profitable side of any move.
+They can do this by examining hourly and 4-hourly charts to see trends that are existing on the lead-up to the announcement, and in that way, the trader can make sure that they end up on the profitable side of any move.
 The levels of resistance and support form the cut points at which the investor is able to close off their position should the price move too far against them.
-A stop for a long position can be set before the support level and a stop for a short position can be set above the level of resistance so if either one of the levels is breached, any losses can be minimised.
+A stop for a long position can be set before the support level, and a stop for a short position can be set above the level of resistance, so that if either one of the levels is breached, any losses can be minimised.